VTOL drone - WingtraOne GEN II

 - Types of VTOL drones: tailsitter vs. quadplanes

-- Comparison of two best VTOL aircraft for surveying
+- Comparison of VTOL aircraft for surveying

 - The real cost of high-end commercial VTOL drone vs. cheap drones